Korg Triton: "Classic"

-The original Triton was released in 1999 and as subsequent models were released became known as the "Classic" or "Classic 61".
+The original Triton was released in 1999 and became known as the "Classic" or "Classic 61" as subsequent models were released.
 The options available to buyers included a MOSS board, SCSI interface, two EXB-PCM expansion boards and 64MB RAM.
 It had a 61-key synth-/semi-weighted keyboard.

 Pro and ProX "Classic"

-The Pro was a 76-key workstation, while the ProX was an 88-key workstation with weighted keys, otherwise identical in specification to the Classic 61.
+The Pro was a 76-key synth-/semi-weighted workstation, while the ProX was an 88-key hammer-action/full-/piano-weighted workstation.
+Both were otherwise identical in specification to the Classic 61.

 Triton-Rack

 The Triton-Rack was the rackmount version of the Triton.
 Since musicians would use it as a sound module rather than a complete workstation, requiring a separate keyboard to control it via MIDI, it was designed with different abilities.
-The oversized touchscreen was replaced with a smaller, more conventional 240x64-dot graphic LCD, soft-keys under the LCD, data wheel, and cursor keys (essentially the same user interface as the Triton Le, Karma, and Korg TR keyboards).
+The oversized touchscreen was replaced with a smaller, more conventional 240x64-dot graphic LCD, with eight soft-keys under the LCD and cursor keys for user-interface navigation (essentially the same user interface later used in the Triton Le, Karma, and Korg TR keyboards), plus a rotary wheel and ten-key pad for data entry (like the touchscreen Tritons), while also retaining the knobs (here doing double-duty for both synthesizer and arepeggiator control) and floppy disk drive.

 Though not equipped with a keyboard, it had advantages over Triton Classic 61, Pro, and ProX models, including storage of up to eight (instead of only two) EXB-PCM ROM boards containing additional sampled waveforms, many extra sound Program and Combi memory locations, expandability to maximum 96MB sample RAM (instead of only 64MB) and featured a built-in S/PDIF digital audio output (not available on the Classics).

 Like the Classic models, the Triton-Rack featured sampling and could also support Korg's MOSS synthesizer expansion board (EXB-MOSS), distinguishing a so-expanded Triton-Rack as the only way to obtain MOSS synthesis (essentially identical to Korg's Z1 and extremely similar to Korg's Prophecy) in rack-mounted form, with the additional benefit of the Triton's seven-total effects processors (more numerous, variable, and capable than those in Z1 or Prophecy), albeit with 6-voice polyphony compared to the Z1's 12 (or 18 with optional expansion.)

 The Triton-Rack also supported the EXB-DI "Digital Interface" board providing ADAT output and Word Clock, or EXB-mLAN option featuring mLAN output.